Milestones:Ames Hydroelectric Generating Plant, 1891

 The transmission line was three miles long from the valley floor to the mine above the timberline.
 It was constructed of Western Union cross-arms with insulators carrying two no. 3 bare copper wires.
 The cost of the wire was about US$700, being only one percent of the cost estimated for a direct-current line.

 The plant, in operation continuously, required fifteen to twenty attendants.
-The Ames installation was the first to generate alternating current electric power for industrial application.
+The Ames installation was one of the first to generate alternating current electric power for industrial application.
 The entire output of the plant was used for mining.